 Eller med a is a graphic design studio, founded in 2011 by Lotte Grønneberg, Karen Grønneberg and Marte Meling Enoksen, based in Oslo and Copenhagen.
 Eller med a works with producing, initiating and materializing projects within the art, design and literature field.
 Their main focus is on the book as a medium, and on the different aspects of a publishing process.

 THE RESIDENTS //

-For up to date information and images see our social media //
+More information and images on our social media //

 - Claire Bishop.
 The Social Turn: Collaboration and its discontents.
 Art Forum (2006)

 - Clementine Deliss, Roaming, Prelusive, Permeable: Future Academy.
 In Steven Henry Madoff (ed).
 Art School: Propositions for 21st Century.
 MIT Press (2009).

 - Annette Gilbert (ed.).
 Publishing as Artistic Practice.
 Berlin: Sternberg Press (2016).

 - Stine Hebert and Anne Szefer Karlsen (ads).
 Self-Organized.
 Open Editions (2013)

 - Jennifer Liese.
 Social Medium: Artists Writing, 2000 - 2015.
 Paper Monument, (2016)